DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates
 ### **2020/10/19 - v0.167**
+ * open equipment names to contribution; you may make a PR to ContributeContent.json to add more names for equipments
+ * Added many new NPC scripts thanks to [levi middleton](https://github.com/levi-middleton)'s contribution to ContributeContent.json
  * Added new Inventory Icon on mobile thanks to [Arky](https://www.instagram.com/andreiarky)
  * Improve bug splash report screen
  * Added more clear description for AFK action reward on mobile